 - Megakaryocyte: CD61*, von Willebrand factor.

-- Stem cells: CD34*, CD90*.
-CD34 is a useful marker for differentiating between lymphoma and acute leukemia, i.e. acute leukemias of myeloid origin are usually positive, whereas lymphomas are usually negative, for CD34 (some B cell lymphomas can express CD34 [Wilkerson et al 2005]).
+- Stem cells: CD34*, CD90*, CD117* (clone REA787).
+CD34 is a useful marker for differentiating between lymphoma and acute leukemia, i.e. acute leukemias of myeloid origin are usually, but not always, positive, whereas lymphomas are usually negative, for CD34 and MHCII (some B cell can express CD34 and MHCII [Wilkerson et al 2005] and we have rarely seen CD34+ MHCII+ cells in T cell lymphoma).

 Cytochemistry

 This involves the detection of enzymes within cells by applying substrates for the enzymes to the cells (Jain et al 1991, Stokol et al 2015).
 If the cells contain the enzyme, they will cleave the substrate forming a specific color that can be detected by light microscopy.
-Since myeloid cells contain more enzymes than lymphoid cells (except erythroid cells), this is very useful for identifying leukemias of myeloid origin.
-It is less useful for lymphoid leukemias because they will often be negative for all enzymes.
+Since myeloid cells contain more enzymes than lymphoid cells (except erythroid cells), this was a useful test for identifying leukemias of myeloid origin until the advent of immunophenotyping.
+Lymphoid neoplasms, particularly lymphomas, are usually negative for most of the cytochemical stains.
+However, recent studies show overlap between cytochemical staining patterns in dogs with acute leukemias that are positive for the stem cell antigen, CD34, including those that express myeloid antigens only, lymphoid antigens only, a mixture of myeloid and lymphoid antigens, or no antigens (for the markers we have) (Stokol et al 2015, Aalto et al 2025).
+It is less useful for lymphoblastic leukemias because they will often be negative for all enzymes, other than ANBE (CD34+ T cell neoplasms can be positive for ALP; Stokol et al 2015, Aalto et al 2025).
+Recent studies show that cytochemical staining for ALP, including intensity of staining) does not help distinguish between a myeloid or lymphoid origin in CD34+ acute leukemias that are lineage negative on immunophenotyping (Aalto et al 2025).
+Staining for myeloperoxidase and sudan Black B are more specific for AML, but are generally quite insensitive tests for AML.
 There are also species differences in the enzymes contained within myeloid cells (see table).
 Common enzyme substrates used in veterinary medicine are:

-- Myeloperoxidase (MPx): Neutrophils (mostly), eosinophils (not cat)
+- Myeloperoxidase (MPx): Neutrophils (mostly), eosinophils (not cat).
+Considered a myeloid-specific enzyme in dogs and humans.

-- Chloroacetate esterase (CAE): Neutrophils, megakaryocytes (dog), granular lymphocytes can be positive in a focal pattern corresponding to the granules in dogs.
+- Chloroacetate esterase (CAE): Neutrophils, megakaryocytes (dog), granular lymphocytes can be positive in a focal pattern corresponding to the granules in dogs (Wellman et al 1989, unpublished observations by us).

-- Alkaline phosphatase (ALP): Monoblasts (dog only), eosinophils (dog, cat), neutrophils (horse).
+- Alkaline phosphatase (ALP): CD34+ stem cells (committed myeloid and lymphoid-myeloid progenitors) (Aalto et al 2025), monoblasts (dog only), eosinophils (dog, cat), neutrophils (horse).
 ALP is generally expressed in most acute myeloid leukemias (exception is an acute megakaryoblastic leukemia as megakaryocytes are negative for ALP).
-However, T cell leukemias can express ALP, so ALP cannot be used alone to confirm a diagnosis of acute myeloid leukemia versus a T cell neoplasm.
-B cell neoplasms do not express ALP (Stokol et al 2015).
+However, CD34+ T cell leukemias can express ALP, so ALP cannot be used alone to confirm a diagnosis of acute myeloid leukemia versus a T cell neoplasm (Aalto et al 2025).
+B cell neoplasms and B or T cell lymphomas do not express ALP (Stokol et al 2015, Aalto et al 2025).

-- Sudan B black (SBB): Neutrophils (mostly) and monocytes (variable, weaker expression than neutrophils).
+- Sudan Black B (SBB): Neutrophils (mostly) and monocytes (variable, weaker expression than neutrophils).
 Eosinophil granules stain lightly with this dye.
 This is a dye that binds specific lipophilic groups in neutrophils and monocytes versus an enzymatic substrate.
+We have found that this is a specific but insensitive stain for acute myeloid leukemia (i.e. negative in dogs with lymphoid neoplasms, including those that are CD34+).

 - Acid phosphatase (ACP): Usually positive in megakaryocytes and platelets, with variable results in other cells.